constata-eu/asami/pwa/src/content/whitepaper.md

 ## 4. Influence Measurement

-Influence within Asami is calculated using a structured model that defines influence as the product of **audience size** and **authority**.
-This model ensures fairness and scalability while offering Campaign Managers flexibility to tailor scoring methods.

-### 4.1 Audience Size

-Audience Size is a quantitative measure of how many people actually see a user's posts.
-Initially, follower counts were used, but the current system relies on the number of tweet impressions over the past 45 days.
-This gives a much more accurate and real-time view of actual reach.

-This measurement is pessimistic: no audience is assumed unless it can be proven via impressions.
-Impression counts can still be manipulated, so the system checks for statistical correlation between impressions and engagements (likes, comments, reposts).
-Accounts with abnormal ratios or signs of manipulation may have their Audience Size set to zero.

-Thanks for the clarification — you're absolutely right.
-The original **Authority** section (4.2) had a layered, step-by-step breakdown of each criterion contributing to the score, and that level of detail is necessary to maintain transparency and rigor.
-Splitting it up is a great solution.

-Here’s the updated **Section 4: Influence Measurement**, with just the **intro** and the full **Subsection 4.1: Audience Size**, rewritten to include everything as discussed:

----

-## 4. Influence Measurement

 In Asami, influence determines whether an Advocate can participate in campaigns and how much they are rewarded.
 But unlike follower counts or blue checkmarks, Asami treats influence as a working model — **a dynamic, data-driven estimate** that aims to reflect both reach and trustworthiness.

 The system doesn’t claim to measure “true influence” perfectly.
 Instead, it uses available public data to make the best possible approximation at a given moment in time — and improves over time.
 Influence scores are recalculated **periodically** (currently every 20 days), regardless of campaign activity.
 This ensures fairness and avoids gaming or rapid manipulation.